Some Text

 What types of tests are available for STD testing?

 Swabs: Swab tests involve taking a sample with a cotton swab from various areas like the throat, genitals, or rectal area, depending on the suspected infection.
-Swabs are used for testing diseases like HIV, herpes, gonorrhea, and HPV.
+Swabs are used for testing diseases like HIV, herpes, gonorrhea, and HPV.2

 Where can I get STD testing done, and is it confidential?

-How often should I get tested for STIs?
+How often should I get an STI test?

 Here’s when you should seek STD testing: